SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 Let’s take this example of a reality split: [Kurdish leader calls for PKK to lay down arms.](https://www.zerohedge.com/geopolitical/pkk-founder-orders-kurdish-group-lay-down-its-arms-dissolve-historic-statement) _Whoa…that’s quite a dicey proposition!
 What do you mean lay down my arms?_ _Will it work, well who supports him? <u>Imperceptible</u>!
 What prevents those who support him from falsely doing so and switching sides? <u>Imperceptible</u>!
 The media told me he’s has a lot of support. <u>Manipulated</u>!
 What if he’s a decoy for the other side, controlled opposition 😱? <u>Possible</u>!
 Should you follow his lead or not as a Kurd and lay down arms?
 Who knows…?
 I don’t know homie._ Good luck!

 To call this situation dangerous is an understatement, and yet it’s a fundamental recurring part of human nature. <u>Split realities occur just as often in relationships as they do in Nation States</u>.
 Ultimately, those who can duplicate their state and destroy their enemies’ shared realities win and the losers’ reality suffers destruction, but it’s an _ugly process affecting both sides_.
 It’s a needlessly confusing and destructive process, where _both sides end up with tremendously warped realities_.
-It’s not a [virtuous cycle](https://virtuouscycle.co) for anybody and can be optimized in every occurrence by using Synchronized States—_where all parties can perceive the singular shared reality and history immutably at all times_[^10].
+It’s not a virtuous cycle for anybody and can be optimized, in every occurrence by using Synchronized States—_where all parties can perceive the singular shared reality and history immutably at all times_[^10].

 ## Sharing a Synchronized Reality (synchronized states)